jcarr132/portfolio-site/content/projects/bci_authenticator.md

 feasibility of authentication using commercial-grade BCIs using a software prototype that I built myself.

+---

 ## The Prototype
-#### Design
+### Design

 I knew going in that I wanted to base the authentication interaction on mental commands.
 The basic idea is that a machine learning classifier learns to associate a specific pattern of neurological activity from the headset with a discrete output command.
-Mental commands are an interesting approach because they are a generalizable control scheme that can apply to all manner of tasks in addition to authentication.
+Mental commands are an interesting approach because they are a generalizable control scheme that are not specific to authentication.
 Emotiv's software toolkit comes with built-in support for training a mental command classifier and integrating them into a third-party application.

 {{< figure
   src="/img/thesis/emotivbci_merged.png"